khushi03112000/terraform-zero-to-hero/Day-5/provisioners.md

    ```

    In this example, the `file` provisioner copies the `localfile.txt` from the local machine to the `/path/on/remote/instance/file.txt` location on the AWS EC2 instance using an SSH connection.
+✔ **Use Case:**
+- Uploading configuration files or scripts to a server.
+- Preparing a system before running `remote-exec`.
+- Transferring application code before deployment.

 2. **remote-exec Provisioner:**

    The `remote-exec` provisioner is used to run scripts or commands on a remote machine over SSH or WinRM connections.
 It's often used to configure or install software on provisioned instances.